One thing has become increasingly clear in the personal finance industry: Online banks are on the rise.

 Pros and Cons of Online Banks

-All that said, many online banks still offer really unique features and benefits, and finding one that aligns with your financial needs and values can definitely be a great way to go.
+Many online banks offer really unique features and benefits, and finding one that aligns with your financial needs and values can be a game changer.

 Pros of Online Banks